How Often Should You Feed Your Cat?

 Age Makes a Difference

 Kittens require more food per pound of body weight to support their growth than do adult cats, and therefore should be fed more often throughout the day.
-"Growing kittens up to six months of age may require three meals a day," says Francis Kallfelz, DVM, Ph.D., board certified by the American College of Veterinary Nutrition and James Law professor of nutrition at Cornell University College of Veterinary Medicine.
+"Growing kittens up to six months of age may require three meals a day," says Francis Kallfelz, DVM, Ph.D., board certified by the American College of Veterinary Nutrition and James Law Professor Emeritus of nutrition at Cornell University College of Veterinary Medicine.
 "From age six months to maturity, most cats will do well when fed two times a day."

 Once the cat becomes an adult, at about one year, feeding once or twice a day is appropriate in most cases.
 Senior cats, age seven and above, should maintain the same feeding regimen.
 "Once cats reach adulthood, once a day feeding is fine as long as they are healthy and have no disease problems suggesting a reason to feed differently," says Dr. Kallfelz.

 The Health of Your Cat Matters

 If your cat suffers from a health problem such as diabetes, you may need to feed him based on whenever he is administered insulin, depending on the type.
 "Talk to your veterinarian," says Dr. Kallfelz.